Welcome to Pretty Presets & Actions! We're so glad you're here.

 P.S.
-If you want to learn how to add a watermark in Lightroom we have a separate tutorial for that here!
+If you want to learn how to add a watermark in Lightroom, we have a separate tutorial here!

 To create a text watermark in Photoshop, you can simply add a new text layer to your image by using the text tool and typing in your name, business name, or website in the font and color you desire.

-I suggest keeping the font fairly small and easy to read.
-Also, to keep your watermark from being too distracting, stick to black or white text color.
-You want it to be seen, but you don’t want it to be the center of attention.
+I suggest keeping the font relatively small and easy to read.
+And if you want to keep your watermark from being too distracting, stick to black or white text color - you want it to be seen, but you don’t want it to be the center of attention.
 However, whichever font or color you choose to use is strictly up to you.

 You can change the font, color, and location of the text on the image at any time by highlighting the text and editing it as you wish.
-Once you have it how and where you like it, simply hit enter, and you’re done!
+Once your text watermark is how and where you like it, simply hit enter, and you’re done!

-Keep in mind, you can adjust opacity from the layers panel to lighten it up if needed.
-Or to make it more bold, you can duplicate the layer.
+Keep in mind that you can adjust opacity from the layers panel to lighten your text watermark if needed.
+Or, to make it bolder, you can duplicate the layer.

-A very quick way to replicate these text watermark steps for use on your images going forward is to go to the Actions panel and create an action.
+Going forward, a speedy way to replicate these text watermark steps on your images is to go to the Actions panel and create an action.

-Now, the process of adding your watermark to your image has been turned into an action.
-To run the action you just created, highlight the action and press "Play".
-Once the action runs and adds the text, you can go into the layers panel to select the text and make any changes needed - which might include changing the location of the text or the color.
+Now, the process of adding a watermark to your image has been turned into an Action.
+To run the action you just created, highlight the action and press "Play."
+Once the action runs and adds your text, you can go into the layers panel to select the text and make any necessary changes, including changing the text location or the color.

 Another way to watermark your images is to add a logo or design.
-In most cases, this would be one you have already created or had created for you to use for all of your advertisement purposes, such as your website, business cards, flyers, etc.
+In most cases, this would be one you have already created (or had made for you) to use for your advertisement purposes, such as your website, business cards, flyers, etc.

 Just as with adding text, less is more.
-You DO NOT want to add something too large or colorful that it distracts from your image (like the one I added below).
+You DO NOT want to add something too large or colorful that distracts from your image (like the one I added below):